 Construction of the new artist live-work unit was substantially completed at the end of 2015-2016 and the resident artist selected for the facility.
 This facility, Donnelly COVE, fronts Park Boulevard with a public breezeway connecting the Cottages District with the Park Boulevard commercial corridor, further stimulating the development of innovative mixed use housing and commercial uses in this neighborhood.
 The COVE gallery brings artists from around the region to show their work, while the neighborhood.

 THE COMMUNITY DEVELOPMENT DISTRICT POLICING UNIT

 One of the Unit’s priorities is the continued safety of the Shoppes at Park Place.
 The popularity of this retail and entertainment center continues to grow, due in no small part to regular patrols by the CRPU with participation by the Police Mounted Unit.
-The CRPU organizes and co-hosts numerous community events each year, one of the largest being its National Night Out event at the Shoppes at Park Place.
-This year’s event received a grant from Target that allowed it to distribute backpacks and school supplies to participating children and youth.
+The CRPU organizes and co-hosts numerous community events each year, one of the largest being its National Night Out event at the Shoppes at Park Place, with participation by numerous community organizations and businesses.

 The unit also participates actively in the Homeless Street Outreach Project to provide assistance and long-term solutions for homeless individuals and families encountered within the CRD.
 These resources are available through cooperative relationships established by and with the Pinellas County Homeless Leadership Board, which receives annual support from the Pinellas Park CRA as well the City due to its critical importance within the CRD.
 During 2015-2016, the unit made over 1,000 contacts with homeless individuals, 266 of which received services and were successfully placed in a shelter.